 First thing to go was moisturizing on a regular basis, then things like eyebrow maintenance – which shitty lighting has allowed me to get away with for longer than I’m necessarily comfortable.

 Showering got reduced to an every 2 – 3 day occurrence (I do work from home 2 out of 4 days/week so, well…).
-Shaving followed showering in importance because my legs didn’t look “that bad” and let’s face it, no one really looks that closely anyway (until you’re sitting in a restaurant or meeting).
-And waxing went by way of the Doo-Doo when breastfeeding commenced and never got back on the self care roster.
+Shaving followed showering in importance because no one really looks that closely anyway (until you’re sitting in a restaurant or meeting).

-When fatigue and burnout really set in that was a signal to become more dedicated to my health.
-Sleep wasn’t happening, exhaustion set in and I was dropping balls all over the place and couldn’t figure out why I was trying so hard but failing so badly.
+But when things degraded to the point of fatigue, and burnout really set in, that was a signal to become focused on my health which was taking a massive hit.
+Sleep wasn’t happening and exhaustion set in.
+I started dropping balls all over the place and couldn’t figure out why I was working so hard but failing so badly.

 And while a glass of wine takes so much less time to prepare than a smoothie – I needed greens.
 So I started packing my daily greens into the smoothie and making one despite playing race-the-clock every morning.
 In fact, I now make the whole family drink a smoothie every morning and then if we eat nothing but french fries for the rest of the day I know we’re primed with the essentials.
 Plus it’s the source blood of my energy.

-I’ve never been much of a gym goer but I run, hike and bike regularly.
+I’ve never been one for the gym but I run, hike and bike regularly.
 It provides me with both mental/emotional and physical healthcare – until it didn’t – which was when shit really came crashing down.
 It was one thing to be suffering extreme burnout, but I was doing NOTHING to replenish my well.

 All of this to say – if you’re not attending to your self care either your shit is starting to fall through the cracks or you’re well into overwhelm and probably not feeling emotionally or physically all that great.
 I know.
 I’ve been there.